alexdenpasar/mikrotik/README.md

 	Script to create an unencrypted RouterOS configuration backup.
 ## Drop_brute_force_password.rsc
 	Script for blocking IPs from which brute-force password guessing attacks are conducted.
 Replace with your values for incoming interface, protocol, and port.
+## EnableAndDisableInterface.rsc
+	The script checks the availability of host $host1.
+If it is not available, it checks the availability of the second host $host2.
+If the second host is not available, it disables the specified interface.